aleena-jose/bharatsim-tutorial/source/inputoutput.rst

 .. code-block:: scala

   simulation.ingestData(implicit context => {
-    ingestCSVData("citizen10k.csv", csvDataExtractor)
+    ingestCSVData("input.csv", myCsvDataExtractor)
     logger.debug("Ingestion done")
   })

-where ``csvDataExtractor`` is the user-defined function.
+where ``myCsvDataExtractor`` is the user-defined function.

 .. note:: The above block of code essentially causes the data from the CSV file to be read one line at a time

 Using the User-Defined function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The user-defined function (``csvDataExtractor``, in our case) will depend on the data we want to extract.
+The user-defined function (``myCsvDataExtractor``, in our case) will depend on the data we want to extract.
 As an example, let's consider that we have data on a number of cats, each with their own ID, name, city of residence, an integer ID for the city, and a particular colour.
 Our CSV file would look like

 .. code-block:: csv